AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

  - 🎧 Deactivate lowering communication sounds in advanced audio settings.
  - Full-screen games optimization: uncheck “disable fullscreen optimization” for the .exe.
 You will get a fast alt tab (only on the latest windows versions).
 Example: Make your way to the following file location on your desktop: C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game.
 The objective here is to locate the CS2.exe file.

-## 2. Software
+## 1.2.
+Software
-Automatic installation available with this command:
+Automatic installation of these apps is available with this command:
 ```powershell
 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/AmineDjeghri/awesome-os-setup/main/docs/windows_workflow/setup_windows.ps1'))
 ```
-### 2.1.
-Mainstream Software
+### 1.2.1.
+Web Browsers:
-- **Browsers**: I recommend Brave (or Edge or Firefox).
+- I recommend Brave (or Edge or Firefox).
 Remember to change your sync settings to import your passwords, bookmarks...ect. use two browsers: one for work and the other for personal use on your work computer.
    - [browser_extensions.md](browser_extensions.md): useful extensions for productivity & security
 - [browser_extensions.md](browser_extensions.md): useful extensions for productivity & security

+- **Communication**:
 - **Agenda & Mail**: Google Calendar, Gmail
    - create an app shortcut with brave & add them to the taskbar it will act like an app in windows, and activate the notifications.
    - You can change the theme and prioritize stuff like notifications (all new emails), signature...etc.